 Immediate needs of Emmanuel’s Table

 a.
 Tuesday workers.
 There are typically four of us working Tuesdays.
-A person designated as greeter (plus general problem solver and go-fer) is a necessity to help streamline the day and more importantly to have the time to “come alongside” our guests most of whom respond readily to someone who has time to listen.
-The others help clients to get food along with other general duties.
+A person designated as greeter (plus general problem solver and go-fer) is a necessity to help streamline the day and more importantly to have the time to “come alongside” our guests, most of whom respond readily to someone who has time to listen.
+The others help people to get food along with other general duties.

 b.
 Unloading and repackaging help.
-Typically unloading the week’s haul is timed to coincide with the end of Monday’s Bible study at 3 p.m. with most who stay on cheerfully unpacking, repackaging and restocking shelves.
-But more hands would make the work lighter.
+Typically unloading the week’s haul is timed to coincide with the end of Monday’s Bible study at 3 p.m.
 We can always use another set of hands.

 a.
 Money for food.
 Our best source for food remains the Blue Ridge Area Food Bank.
 Everything they offer is far less expensive than big box retail, often only a few cents a case.
 For example, 8 jars of 48 oz. cinnamon applesauce cost $1.30.
 Spicy breaded chicken filets cost $1.66 for six 5 pound bags.
 There are often unusual and fun offerings too, like twelve 17.6 oz jars of salsa for 65 cents.
-The costliest items such as cereal, are still a bargain at $1.00 for a large box.
 All fresh produce is given to us at no cost.
-However, because they also rely on donations, BRAFB’s offerings are haphazard and often limited.
-You probably remember when they didn’t offer cereal for months.
+So, we can really make monetary donations stretch to serve the most people.
+However, we also welcome donations of nonperishable foods if you’re cleaning out your pantry.

 3. Remember this is our lord’s table